mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 * two (2) newlines, then
 * explain the commit throughly

-At Homebrew, we like to put the name of the formula upfront like so "foobar 7.3 (new formula)".
+At Tigerbrew, we like to put the name of the formula upfront like so "foobar 7.3 (new formula)".
 This may seem crazy short, but you’ll find that forcing yourself to summarise the commit encourages you to be atomic and concise.
 If you can’t summarise it in 50-80 characters, you’re probably trying to commit two commits as one.
 For a more thorough explanation, please read Tim Pope’s excellent blog post, [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 The preferred commit message format for simple version updates is "foobar 7.3".

 Ensure you reference any relevant GitHub issue `#12345` in the commit message.
-Homebrew’s history is the first thing future contributors will look to when trying to understand the current state of formulae they’re interested in.
+Tigerbrew’s history is the first thing future contributors will look to when trying to understand the current state of formulae they’re interested in.

 ## Push

 Now you just need to push back to GitHub.

-If you haven’t forked Homebrew yet, [go to the repo and hit the fork button](http://github.com/Homebrew/homebrew).
+If you haven’t forked Tigerbrew yet, [go to the repo and hit the fork button](http://github.com/mistydemeo/tigerbrew).

-If you have already forked Homebrew on Github, then you can manually push (just make sure you have been pulling from the Homebrew/homebrew master):
+If you have already forked Tigerbrew on Github, then you can manually push (just make sure you have been pulling from the mistydemeo/tigerbrew master):

-    git push git@github.com:myname/homebrew.git <what-you-called-your-branch>
+    git push git@github.com:myname/tigerbrew.git <what-you-called-your-branch>

 Now, please open a Pull Request (on your github repo page) for new and updated brews.